sbs384/TELLMe/README.md

 ## Contact
-For help or issues using RBAR framework, please create an issue.
+For help or issues using TELLMe framework, please create an issue.